 Most uric acid dissolves in blood and travels to the kidneys.
 From there, it passes out in urine.
-If your body produces too much uric acid or doesn't remove enough if it, you can get sick.
+If your body produces too much uric acid or does not remove enough if it, you can get sick.
 A high level of uric acid in the blood is called hyperuricemia.

 This test checks to see how much uric acid you have in your blood.
 Another test can be used to check the level of uric acid in your urine.